MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 4. Choose the **Print** button.

 Employees can now proceed to count inventory and record any discrepancies on the printed report.

+> [!NOTE]
+> It can take several days till printed reports will come back for final processing and postings.
+When you enter and post actual counted inventory system adjust inventory to difference between expected and actual counted inventory.
+It is important for you to keep the originally calculated journal lines and not to re-calculate expected inventory, as expected inventory may change and lead to wrong inventory levels.
+If you need to issue multiple reports, for example for different locations or group of items you should create and keep separate journal batches.

 ### To enter and post the actual counted inventory in basic warehouse configurations
 1. On each line on the **Phys.
 Inventory Journal** page where the actual inventory on hand, as determined by the physical count, differs from the calculated quantity, enter the actual inventory on hand in the **Qty.
 (Phys.
 Inventory)** field.